Lois9Y/WiFiEye/README.md

 This seems to generate some issues when the application attempts to  in the case that a WiFi Network, already known to the device.

 Changes in WifiConfigurations are sometimes discarded by the WifiManager, although the issue couldn't be generated consistently.
-Further investigation required.
+Further investigation is required.
 Check out the Debug-Log tagged "WifiReciever" for particulars of the situation.

 #### Potential Development